What are the LandLabs?

 Where are the LandLabs?

-The LandLabs will be developed in 5 Mediterranean regions that are highly exposed to climate change hazard occurrence: Sardinia (Italy), Catalonia (Spain), Peloponnese (Greece), Cyprus and Regiao Norte (Portugal).
+The LandLabs are located in five Mediterranean regions that are highly exposed to climate hazards: Sardinia (Italy), Catalonia (Spain), Peloponnese (Greece), Cyprus, and Região Norte (Portugal).
+In addition, two focal points—Lebanon and Tunisia—will also participate by sharing knowledge and expertise on how to address climate hazards in the Mediterranean region.

 Location: Trás-os-Montes e Alto Douro (Bragança and Vila Real) and Alto Minho sub-regions